Topics Map > Critical Thinking

 - Present an example of a pro and con grid.

 - Hand out a blank sheet of paper to students.
 Have them draw a pro and con grid on it.

 - Let students or groups know how many items you expect them to list.

-- Determine whether students should use words, phrases, or sentences in their list of pro and con arguments.
+- Determine whether students should use words, phrases, or sentences in their pro and con arguments list.

 - Give students five to ten minutes to complete the activity.